How we calculate the food waste figure - Central Europe

 - DAM waste: products that are damaged in store, whether on the shop floor or in storage

 - OOC waste: Products that exceed the ‘Best before’ or ‘Use by’ date and can no longer be sold

 - Product Write Off waste: Products that are not suitable for sale.
 For example, the supplier has sent a request to withdraw the product as it is not safe for consumption

 - Exceptional Events waste: Products that are damaged during an exceptional event.
 For example, this waste could be caused by a fridge breakdown or flood

 - Returns: customer returns that can no longer be sold

 Depot waste:This dataset contains the number of depot units wasted and the total value (£) of such waste per item.
 Depot waste figures are reported as a mixture of positive and negative totals.
 Negative figures are ‘losses’, i.e. waste.
 Positive figures are single items that have been retrieved from wasted packs (e.g. individual cartons retrieved from a broken case).
 The total waste per item is the sum of losses and gains multiplied by minus one, to align these data with other datasets.

 Product data: This dataset contains the contents weight and the packaged weight per item.
 Note that where duplicates are found, a conservative estimate is taken and the highest weight is used.

 Store Donations data: This dataset contains the number of retail units wasted and the total value (£) of such waste per item, split by waste type –

-- Donations to food banks: donation of food for human consumption
+- Donations to food banks and local charities: donation of food for human consumption

 - Other donations: donations to other entities, for example food donations to zoos for animal consumption